Douglas Adams: Dirk Gently series

 Between Adams's first trip to Madagascar with Mark Carwardine in 1985, and their series of travels that formed the basis for the radio series and non-fiction book Last Chance to See, Adams wrote two other novels with a new cast of characters.
 Dirk Gently's Holistic Detective Agency was published in 1987, and was described by its author as "a kind of ghost-horror-detective-time-travel-romantic-comedy-epic, mainly concerned with mud, music and quantum mechanics".

 A sequel, The Long Dark Tea-Time of the Soul, was published a year later.
-This was an entirely original work, Adams's first since So Long, and Thanks for All the Fish.
-After the book tour, Adams set off on his round-the-world excursion which supplied him with the material for Last Chance to See.
+It was Adams's first original work since So Long, and Thanks for All the Fish.
+After the book tour, Adams set off on his round-the-world excursion, which supplied him with the material for Last Chance to See.
 The Salmon of Doubt was incomplete when published posthumously.

 Music

-Adams played the guitar left-handed and had a collection of twenty-four left-handed guitars when he died (having received his first guitar in 1964).
+Adams played the guitar left-handed and had a collection of 24 left-handed guitars when he died (having received his first guitar in 1964).
 He also studied piano in the 1960s.
-Pink Floyd and Procol Harum had important influence on Adams's work.
+Pink Floyd and Procol Harum had important influence on his work.
+During his segment on music discussion programme Private Passions, Adams remarked that he "would have loved to have been a rock musician".